The process of moving your mortgage from one lender to another, without moving house, is called ‘remortgaging’.

 As mentioned, the headline rate is important but not the only important factor when choosing a deal.

 Other things to consider will include whether to take a fixed rate or a variable rate such as a ‘tracker’ which follows movements in the Bank of England base rate.
 If you are on a fixed income or the mortgage payments take up a large part of your income, then perhaps a fixed rate might be best for you.
 But for how long?
 Deals can last 2, 3, 5 or even 10 years.
 A chat with Andy will help to identify the best for you.

-However, the Bank of England Monetary Policy Committee, who set the base interest rate each month, have kept the base rate very low for a good number of years and a significant increase in the near future seems unlikely.
+However, the Bank of England Monetary Policy Committee, who set the base interest rate at regular intervals, have kept the base rate very low for a good number of years and a significant increase in the near future seems unlikely.
 So perhaps a mortgage interest rate deal that tracks this low rate could be best for you?

 Having decided whether to fix or take a variable rate, Andy will then find the best scheme for you for your chosen type of deal.
 This will include measuring the ‘total costs’ of a deal over the product term.
 For example, if you chose a five year fixed rate, he would calculate the total you would be paying over that five year period including set up costs and monthly payments.
 A comparison of this scheme against all others could reveal which proves the cheapest for you.

 To arrange a meeting with Andy or to ask any questions, please use the ‘Contact Andy’ form at the bottom of this page.